Tag Archives: Visiting the Brooklyn Botanical Garden

 Happy Easter!

-Day One Hundred and Fifteen: Visiting the Brooklyn Botanical Garden on Rose Night in June June 14th, 2018
+Day One Hundred and Fifteen: Visiting the Brooklyn Botanic Garden on Rose Night in June June 14th, 2018 (Visited again for the event June 12th, 2024)

 I have to admit that the weather has played a big role in the way flowers have bloomed this year.
 Plants have either opened too early or too late.
 The crocuses opened about three weeks too early and they sat in snow.
 The tulips opened on time and then were hit with three days of 80 degree weather, which just burnt them out.
 The daffodils had a good but quick season due to the hot and cold weather.
 Daffodil Hill and the dogwood trees in the garden were spectacular.
 What vibrant colors and what a beautiful display that night.